A conservative view of national, state and local politics by Steve Fair

 government and the first place to start is identifying waste.

 He serves as National Committeeman for the Oklahoma Republican Party.
-He is also Chairman of the 4th Congressional District of the Oklahoma Republican Party.
 He and his wife Debbie live near Duncan, Oklahoma.
 They have two children and four grandchildren(Caedmon, Creth, Cale, and Cooper aka THE QUEEN & HER COURT- pictured above).

 FAIR- because that's my name and BIASED because the truth is we are all biased-either for something or against it.
 What's important is that our bias(opinions) are based on right- on absolute truth and not on changing values.
 What's right cannot change based on a change in circumstances.
 That is the basis for situational ethics.